 Final Project

-• Introduction: Motivate and introduce your topic.
-Convince the reader that this topic/question is important and that they should care.
+• In about one or two paragraphs, give a short summary of your analysis.
 What data do you use?
 How do you model your outcome variable(s)?
 What do you find?
 What is learned from your analysis?

-• Conclusion: Remind the reader of your topic, why it is important, and what you find.
-Be sure to include a discussion of the implications of your findings.
+• Remind the reader of your topic, why it is important, and what you find.

 Project Rubric